This post may contain affiliate links from our advertising partners, such as American Express. Read my Advertiser Disclosure policy here.

 Delta is really trying to fine-tune their Boston service, and this latest announcement does just that.
 I wouldn’t be surprised if we expect to see even more added service from BOS in the near future, including some new international routes!

-If you are looking for a way to earn even more miles, the Delta Reserve card gives 10,000 MQM’s and 10,000 SkyMiles after the first purchase.
-The Platinum Delta SkyMiles® Credit Card from American Express gives 35,000 bonus SkyMiles plus 5,000 MQM’s after spending $1,000, and the Gold Delta SkyMiles® Credit Card from American Express gives 30,000 bonus SkyMiles after spending $1,000.
+If you are looking for a way to earn even more miles, consider the Gold Delta SkyMiles Credit Card from American Express, the Delta Platinum SkyMiles Card from American Express.

 Feel free to comment below with your thoughts on this latest service addition from Delta.